BoragoCode/Language-Detector-1/README.md

 6. For TruncatedSVD, I set n_components param to int(no_features/2.5).
 Ideally, I could use the explianed_varaince measure to select the number of components to use without loosing much information
 7. Increase max_iter when training the models to improve the fit.
+8. perform Deep Neural Nets experiment on entire dataset using a high end GPU (8 GB+ VRAM)